isomerpages/moe-angmokiopri/pages/Our School Rules.md

-*   Students are expected to uphold the reputation of the school at all times.
+*   Students are expected to uphold the reputation of the school at all&nbsp;times.
 When students are dressed in their school attire, they represent the school and must be well-behaved, both in and outside of the school.

 ## 2\.
 Attendance and Punctuality

 *   Attendance is compulsory.
-All students are to be in school by 7.30 a.m. for the flag-raising ceremony.
+All students are to be in school by 7.30 a.m. for&nbsp;the flag-raising ceremony.

-*   Students must attend school regularly so that they can benefit fully from the school’s programmes and activities.
+*   Students must attend school regularly so that they can benefit fully&nbsp;from the school’s programmes and activities.
 Parents are to note the start and end dates of each term in the academic year and refrain from taking children out of school for vacation during term time as it will disrupt student’s learning.

-*   A student’s attendance and punctuality are recorded and monitored closely by the school.
+*   A student’s attendance and punctuality are recorded and monitored&nbsp;closely by the school.

-*   If a student is unwell, he/she should see a doctor and obtain a medical certificate to validate his/her absence from school.
+*   If a student is unwell, he/she should see a doctor and obtain a medical&nbsp;certificate to validate his/her absence from school.
 The school will only accept medical certificates from general practitioners, the polyclinics and other medical institutions (doctors registered with the Singapore Medical Council).

-*   All documents/letters to validate a student’s absence from school must be submitted to the Form Teacher upon the student’s return to school.
+*   All documents/letters to validate a student’s absence from school must&nbsp;be submitted to the Form Teacher upon the student’s return to school.
 The school will only accept up to 5 parent’s/guardian’s letters in a year.

-*   Failure to notify or validate absence upon return to school will be treated as truancy and appropriate consequences will be meted out.
+*   Failure to notify or validate absence upon return to school will be&nbsp;treated as truancy and appropriate consequences will be meted out.